 A case in point is the financial crisis.
 Mainstream models of the business cycle neglected financial factors, not that they were unimportant, but they were seen as an add-on not in itself a source problems and business cycles.
 The financial crisis has induced intensive research activity trying to resurrect the role of financial factors.

 The outcomes of model analyses are inherently uncertain.
 Model builders and users are very well aware of such limitation.
 When the media report that model forecasts for, say , output growth next year are 2 %, the model analysis may say that with 95% certainty the growth rate will be between say 1.5% and 2.5 %.
 The best point estimate is 2%, but it is uncertain.
 This kind of uncertainty is difficult to communicate.
 And the media abstain from doing so, demanding clear-cut and simple messages.
 In this sense, model outcomes are often misused or over-interpreted.

 Policy makers often find that model analyses of policy proposals are a straightjacket.
 But that is precisely their purpose.
 Policies should be based on careful assessments and evaluation.
 And not just beliefs.
 This is not implying that models are perfect – they are not.
 They must constantly be up-dated and reformulated to capture the ongoing changes in society.
 In that sense a good model is a moving target.

+This is a post sponsored by ESOF 2014.
 The role of economic modelling will be discussed during a session entitled ‘Fiscal austerity and growth: what does science say?’ at the ESOF 2014 conference, due to be held in between 21st and 26th June in Copenhagen, Denmark.